How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each once-daily, prolonged-release, three-layer, round, and biconvex tablet, contains alfuzosin hydrochloride 10 mg in a white matrix layer between two inactive yellow layers.
+Each once-daily, prolonged-release, 3-layer, round, and biconvex tablet, contains alfuzosin hydrochloride 10 mg in a white matrix layer between 2 inactive yellow layers.
 Nonmedicinal ingredients: colloidal hydrated silica, ethylcellulose, hydrogenated castor oil, hydroxypropyl methylcellulose (hypromellose), magnesium stearate, mannitol, microcrystalline cellulose, povidone, and yellow ferric oxide.

 How should I use this medication?

 The usual recommended dose is one 10 mg tablet daily, after a meal.
 The tablet should be swallowed whole, not chewed or crushed.
 It should be taken after the same meal each day.